-- The EEA agreement must be reinforced, and Norway must be linked as closely as possible to the EU.
-The agreement must be used to influence EU policy more systematically, particularly for developing the internal market. - The Norwegian authorities must seek to participate more actively in the EU's policymaking processes, and establish a more visible presence in Brussels and other European capitals, in close dialogue with the business community. - Norway must ensure that the institutions of the EEA Agreement are ready to ensure that the agreement is further developed, and to demonstrate compliance with the decisions made by the EFTA Surveillance Authority and the EFTA Court, as the enforcers of the EEA regulations. - Norway's participation in the European Green Deal must be coordinated in a new project, 'Norway and European Green Transition'. - Norway's participation in international research and innovation cooperation must be strengthened, including in Horizon Europe, Digital Europe, Erasmus+, EU space programmes, COSME and the European Defence Research Fund. - Increased Nordic co-operation, through targeted industrial initiatives in partnership with public and private actors.
+- The Norwegian authorities must seek to participate more actively in the EU's policymaking processes, and establish a more visible presence in Brussels and other European capitals, in close dialogue with the business community. - Norway must ensure that the institutions of the EEA Agreement are ready to ensure that the agreement is further developed, and to demonstrate compliance with the decisions made by the EFTA Surveillance Authority and the EFTA Court, as the enforcers of the EEA regulations. - Norway's participation in the European Green Deal must be coordinated in a new project, 'Norway and European Green Transition'. - Norway's participation in international research and innovation cooperation must be strengthened, including in Horizon Europe, Digital Europe, Erasmus+, EU space programmes, COSME and the European Defence Research Fund. - Increased Nordic co-operation, through targeted industrial initiatives in partnership with public and private actors.
 The NHO, together with Nordic sister organisations, should take the initiative in these. - Norway should establish a task force for promoting open world trade.
 It should take a leading role in strengthening the WTO and re-establishing an effective trade dispute resolution mechanism. - Negotiate trade and investment agreements with large and growing trading partners.
-These should include a comprehensive cooperation agreement with the United Kingdom and an agreement with China to increase market access for Norwegian companies.
+These should include a comprehensive cooperation agreement with city.
+Particular efforts will be required to build new export industries.
+At the same time, there must be arrangements for existing export industries, and those that have traditionally concentrated on the domestic market, to increase their exports of goods and services.